rakshak-raina/sampleproject/README.md

 # sampleproject
-my name is rakshak this is a sample project created by me.
+my name is rakshak and this is a sample project created by me.